NaturalHistoryMuseum/linnaeus/README.md

 ### Formatter

 This resizes and crops images to the pixel size defined in the config.

+It is used to resize images automatically when creating a component, but it does not rotate or detect automatically.

 If `detect=True` when downloading, each image will be searched for 'colourful' areas and each will be cropped down to the largest area.
 This is just a crude attempt to try and isolate interesting parts of the images.